CU-Cybersecurity-Club/lawliet-hub/src/README.md

 ## `Dockerfile`
 The specification for the server's Docker image.
 It is a relatively straightforward container build on Alpine Linux.

-## `api-server-deployment.yaml`
-Kubernetes deployment specification for the Hub.
-Creates a single Pod with one important flag: `serviceAccountName: "lawliet-k8s-api-server"`.
-This is necessary so the Pod has appropriate permissions to communicate with the Kubernetes API.

-## `api-server-role.yaml`
-Specifies the permissions the Hub must have in the Kubernetes API to provide the necessary functionality.

-## `api-server-serviceaccount.yaml`
-Defines a service account that is used to link the role (permissions) and the Pod.

-## `api-server-role-binding.yaml`
-Attaches the role to the service account.

 ## `build_and_upload_image.sh`
 A convenience script for a developer when working on the server code and testing in a Kubernetes environment.
 Example usage:
 ```